duracelltomi/gtm4wp/readme.txt

 == Changelog ==

+= 1.5.1 =

+Fixed: clicks on products in product list pages redirected to undefined URLs with some themes.

 = 1.5 =

 Lots of WooCommerce ecommerce codes has been changed and extended, please double check your measurement after upgrading to this version!